Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Consider the scenario where 4 party members are attempting to resurrect a dead ally.
 Firstly, the party must acquire a vessel and journey into the most dangerous part of the font.
 They choose to use the original body, but they take two days to travel to the font's center, fighting progressively tougher monsters on the way.

 Finally, they reach the center of the font, which is a danger level of 3.
 When the party arrives, their ally has 2 transcendence.
-They have a focus score of 2, so do not risk burning away until they reach 9 transendence (7 + 2 = 9).
+They have a focus score of 2, so do not risk burning away until they reach 9 transcendence (7 + 2 = 9).

 The party immediately starts getting to work resurrecting their ally.
 They decide to all take the Resurrect downtime activity, for a total of 4 attempts.
 Because of the current transcendence and the chosen vessel, they all roll Focus (Medicine) against a difficulty of 12.
 After rolling, there are 2 successes and 2 failures.
 The two failures increase the target's transcendence to 4.

 Then, because the party is in a danger level of 3 while trying to rest, they must perform a single-success attrition scene with a difficulty of 25.
 Unfortunately, the party fails, and they are forced into a tough fight by their worldspeaker.